Up to 60% off sofas & mattresses — limited‑time deals.

 Is the Modular Sofa worth it if I don’t plan to rearrange often?

-If you want one fixed layout, the Cozy 3-Seater Sofa usually makes more sense.
-The Modular Sofa earns its advantage when your room layout or seating needs change often.
+Usually no. If you want a fixed layout, the Cozy 3-Seater is the better value.
+The Modular Sofa earns its edge when your room or seating needs change.

 Previous post